 STORAGE: Keep leftover cake tightly wrapped using plastic wrap and refrigerated for up to 5 days.
 To store frozen (frosted or unfrosted), simply tightly wrap and cover cake and freeze for up to 2-3 months.
 To serve, thaw in the refrigerator overnight and bring to room temperature.

 GRAPEFRUIT OLIVE OIL CUPCAKES: This recipe yields about 30 cupcakes which will be more cakey and fluffy.
 Simply bake for 18-20 minutes instead, until centers come out clean.

-PLANT-BASED BUTTERMILK: Add 1 cup of Almond milk (or your fave plant-based milk) + 1 Tbsp lemon juice and let sit for 10 minutes, until it slightly thickens.
+PLANT-BASED BUTTERMILK: Add 1 cup of Almond milk (or your fave plant-based milk) + 1 tablespoon lemon juice and let sit for 10 minutes, until it slightly thickens.

 FLOUR: You can always just use cake flour for this recipe.